prcutler/silversaucer/readme.md

 myself.
 I quickly decided consulting wasn't for me, but I've kept the domain name all these years.
 The logo is inspired from both a poem by Neil Gaiman, *The Day the Saucers Came* and *The X-Files*.

+You can view my [blog posts about Silver Saucer and my progress here](https://paulcutler.org/tags/silver-saucer/).

 I have a number of different goals of thing I want to learn by building Silver Saucer:

 ## Pyramid